gyk088/APEX-http-request-framework/README.md

     myReq.setRepeatTime(5 * 60); // after 5 minutes

     // if you need to send a synchronous request
-    // in this case you can get a respose , but methods beforeSend and success or error methods will also be called HTTPResponse myResponse = myReq.executeSync();
+    // in this case you can get a response , but methods beforeSend and success or error methods will also be called HTTPResponse myResponse = myReq.executeSync();

     // if you need to send an asynchronous request